-The University of Central Missouri Undergraduate Catalog contains a wealth of information for students and faculty members.
+The University of Central Missouri Undergraduate Catalog contains a wealth of information for students, staff, and faculty members.
 Students should examine it carefully.

 This catalog is a reliable guide for entering the university, reviewing available programs of study, selecting courses, and meeting graduation requirements.
 To the extent possible, the university will accept the degree/certificate requirements in it for an eight-year period.

 Since the policies and programs of the university are constantly changing, no catalog can be completely up-to-date, even when it is published.
 Therefore, students should review their programs periodically with a success advisor and with faculty advisors to allow for necessary changes.